Other Exercises

 And that the strings in the books ain't pulled and persuaded

-Once that the cops chased after and 'em
+Once that the cops have chased after and 'em

 And that the ladder of law has no top and no bottom,

-And he spoke his cloak, most deep and distinguished,
+And he through his cloak, most deep and distinguished,

 And handed out strongly, for penalty and repentance,